GoogleChrome/custom-tabs-client/README.md

     resources from the application
   * Providing a likely URL in advance to the browser, which may perform speculative work, speeding up page load time.
-* Lifecycle management: the browser prevents the application from being evicted by the system while on top of it, by raising its importance to the "foreground" level.

 These features can be accessed by appending extras to the `ACTION_VIEW` intent and connecting to a bound service in Chrome.
 Here we present the way this is